yashdubeyy/multilingual-translator/deployment-guide.md

 Before deploying your application, make sure you have:

-- A complete, working version of the Multilingual Text Translator on your local machine
+- A complete, working version of the TranslateNow application on your local machine
 - A GitHub account
 - Git installed on your computer
 - The following files in your project: